 - The remuneration of that individual is not deductible when determining the profits of a permanent establishment in that other State

-In addition, remuneration or income, which is received in one Contracting State from the other State, from employment exercised on ships or aircraft in international traffic is also exempted from tax.
+In addition, remuneration or income received in one Contracting State from the other State, from employment exercised on ships or aircraft in international traffic is also exempted from tax.

 Should you want to read other tax treaties in Singapore, contact us if you have any further questions!